-D. BILGE BLOWERS
+E. BILGE BLOWER

-To prevent buildup of gasoline fumes to the explosive level in the engine compartment, the bilge blowers must be run for at least four (4) minutes before starting the engine and kept running at all times when the engine is running to insure that there will be adequate ventilation when you are moving slowly.
+To prevent buildup of gasoline fumes to the explosive level in the engine compartment, the bilge blower must be run for at least four (4) minutes before starting the engine and kept running at all times when the engine is running to ensure that there will be adequate ventilation when you are moving slowly.